 - Use action verbs.
 Action verbs help show your responsibility.
 When describing your achievements, use action words.
 Words like led, researched, and created to portray your experiences in an energetic way.
 Check out a list of action words for useful examples.

 - Quantify when possible.
 Whenever possible, include numbers to show your achievements.
 For example, you might say that you worked the cash register at a store that managed $10,000 daily, or that you helped 50 - 100 customers daily at your retail job.

-- Edit, edit, edit.
+- Carefully edit and proofread.
 Proofread your resume carefully before submitting it.
 A clean, error-free resume will make you look professional.
 Ask a friend or family member to read the resume for you as well.

 - Use a resume example.
 Use a resume example (like the one below) or template to guide your own writing.
 A resume example can help you decide what kind of content to include, as well as how to format your resume.